- Overall 2.5 GPA

 9. If you have previously attended a RN nursing program you did not complete, you MUST have the program Dean/Director send a letter stating your standing when you left the program.
 This letter must be in the nursing office by the application deadline.

-All application materials must be received by April 15th.
+All application materials must be received by the deadline.
 Incomplete or late applications will not be considered.
 Applications are reviewed after the application deadline and preference is not given for early submission.

 Students admitted will be required to supply additional documentation, including current CPR certification, Hepatitis B immunizations, TB skin test or chest x-ray, tetanus and MMR and proof of professional liability insurance (minimum $1,000,000/$6,000,000).